lmaccherone/documentdb-utils/README.md

 * countDocuments, createSpecificDocuments, createVariedDocuments, deleteSomeDocuments, updateSomeDocuments sprocs to use as-is or as a starting point for your own sprocs

+* getUnderscore mixin for sprocs which returns an object that implements the [underscore.js](http://underscorejs.org) API (couldn't get lodash to work).
+Yes, this works inside of sprocs.

+* getAsync mixin for sprocs which returns an object that implements the [async.js](https://github.com/caolan/async) API.
+Again, you can use this from sprocs.

 * [lodash](https://lodash.com) and [async.js](https://github.com/caolan/async) exported as _ and async respectively

 * [sql-from-mongo](https://www.npmjs.com/package/sql-from-mongo) exported as sqlFromMongo